hyprland-community/hyprland-plugin-template/README.md

 > like `cannot cast from type 'void (CCompositor::*)(CWindow *, wlr_surface *)' to pointer type 'void *'`
 > This won't happen when building with GCC and can be ignored.

-#### HYPRLAND_HEADERS
+#### Hyprland headers
-The most important part of setting up plugin builds is the `HYPRLAND_HEADERS` variable.
-Plugins can hook directly into Hyprland's C++ code, which is what makes them so powerful.
+The most important part of setting up plugin builds is getting access to Hyprland headers Plugins can hook directly into Hyprland's C++ code, which is what makes them so powerful.
-Because of that, they need to be able to *see* the Hyprland source. `HYPRLAND_HEADERS` ensures that.
+Because of that, they need to be able to *see* the Hyprland source.

-When building your own plugins for testing, you will need to manually define it using `export HYPRLAND_HEADERS=(PATH_TO_HYPRLAND_SOURCE_ROOT)` before running `make` commands.
-You can use a local path if you keep `Hyprland` source anyway, but I'd definitely recommend using `hyprload`.
-If you use your local source different from the `hyprload` one, make sure to run `make pluginenv` in the Hyprland folder.
+When building your own plugins for testing, make sure you have the pkg-config path set up correctly and that your installation of Hyprland has the headers in `/usr/local/include/hyprland`.
+This requires running `make pluginenv`.

 #### Hyprload, and why it's useful for plugin development
-If you use `hyprload`, handing `HYPRLOAD_HEADERS` becomes a bit easier and more reliable.
+If you use `hyprload`, it makes sure that the pkg-config path and headers are always available.
-By design it keeps a copy of Hyprland source code up to date with the Hyprland version you're running in `$HOME/.local/share/hyprload/hyprland`, and you can use that as your `HYPRLAND_HEADERS` path.
+By design it keeps a copy of Hyprland source code up to date with the Hyprland version you're running in `$HOME/.local/share/hyprload/hyprland`, and builds pluginenv whenever needed.

-When users install your plugin via `hyprload`, it will automatically define `HYPRLAND_HEADERS` to that path to ensure maximum compatibility.
+When users install your plugin via `hyprload`, it will also automatically set up everything to ensure maximum compatibility.

 When developing plugins and frequently changing them, the `make install` command will automatically place your plugin build in the directory `hyprload` automatically loads.
 You can